Complete Guide To Ant Keeping

 This simple type of setup creates an environment very similar to the one they experience in nature inside the claustral chamber, replicating the same amount of humidity, space, and light.

 But no more talk!
-Let’s see how we can make this very powerful type of ant keeping setup!
+Let’s see how we can make this powerful type of ant keeping setup!

 What You Need****

-For preparing a test tube setup, we’re going to need a test tube, a pipette, some cotton, and a long stick of some sort.
+To prepare a test tube setup, we’re going to need a test tube, a pipette, some cotton, and a long stick of some sort.

 Don’t worry if you don’t have the exact recommended size for your species, the queen is very adaptable, and will surely lay eggs even in a slightly smaller or slightly larger chamber!